-Make notes on the second reading - about two sides of A4 - and bring them to the class to discuss.
+Make notes on the "Data processing" reading - about two sides of A4 - and bring them to the class to discuss.
 Use these questions to guide your reading, and be prepared to answer them:

 - How do you process data cheaply if you haven't got a machine to do it? - What challenges did the Post Office Savings Bank depend on?
-What pre-existing systems did it rely on to overcome them? - What does the "lesson in exactness" for "Mary Ann" (page 11) tell us about relations between large data systems and users? - What decides whether an information-processing industry will mechanise? - Does this help to explain why Charles Babbage's engines weren't more successful?
+What pre-existing systems did it rely on to overcome them? - What decides whether an information-processing industry will mechanise? - Does this help to explain why Charles Babbage's engines weren't more successful? - What do you make of the "lesson in exactness" for "Mary Ann" discussed on page 11?
+(If you don't understand the relevance of the name "Polly", try looking up the origins of this name online...)
+Is it reasonable to treat this as a case of a user making a mistake?
+Can you see connections to the way modern-day systems deal with users?